Better-Scenes/RimConnect-mod/README.md

 # RimConnect mod for RimWorld

 This repository is the Mod portion of RimConnect.
 It contains the code that handles events and what is available for streamers to use in their game.
-If you want to know more about how it works as a streamer or viewer, you can check out the attached wiki articles over here.
+If you want to know more about how it works as a streamer or viewer, you can check out the attached wiki articles [over here](https://github.com/Better-Scenes/RimConnect-mod/wiki)

 # Contributing

 Read the following if you're interested in adding functionality to RimConnect.
-If you just want to use it as a streamer or viewer, check out the wiki over here
+If you just want to use it as a streamer or viewer, check out the wiki [over here](https://github.com/Better-Scenes/RimConnect-mod/wiki)

 ## Setup